z505/fast-html-parser/README.md

   all tags like `<FONT>` and `<FoNt>` and `<font>`.

 ## Versions
-Revision 18 is Version 1 of this tool
+Revision 18 is Version 1 of this tool.

 After revision 18 version 2 of the tool is being worked on with more object methods to access elements by Name or ID for example just like a DOM.